crisperdue/prooftoys-site/content/4-Introduction-to-Prooftoys-proofs.md

 weight: 4
 ---

-# Introducing Prooftoys proofs
+# Prooftoys proofs

 The logic underlying proofs in Prooftoys (and Mathtoys) use a very small number of primitive concepts, with one simple rule of inference and a bare handful of axioms.
-This is a very simple system, but the fundamental deductive steps are small, so almost any proof needs many of these small steps.
+This has the advantage of simplicity, but the deductive steps are small, so almost any proof needs many steps.

 Proofs that you will actually work with also use a small number of different concepts and operations, but they are at a higher level so you can reason in bigger but still understandable steps.
-The higher-level deduction steps you use in a proof actually do their work using the low-level primitives, so the correctness of proofs in Prooftoys only depends on correct use of the basic primitives.
+The higher-level deduction steps you use in a proof do their work using the low-level primitives, so the correctness of proofs in Prooftoys only depends on correct implementation of the basic primitives.

 Most proof steps are of one of the following kinds, or combinations of a handful of these.
-They are: _proving a tautology_; _substitution_;
+They are:

-and _rewriting_ (which combines finding a substitution and then replacing part of a statement with something equal to it).
+- proving a tautology
+- substitution; and
+- rewriting_ (finding a substitution, followed by replacement)_

 When you understand how Mathtoys uses pattern matching to find and apply substitutions, and follows them with replacement using equations, you will understand at least 80% of Mathtoys inference steps.

-## Inference by replacement and rewriting
+## Replacement and rewriting

 Inference by replacement allows an arbitrary term appearing anywhere in a proof step to be replaced by another term known to be equal to it.
 Equality applies to individuals, functions, predicates, et cetera, and also to boolean values.
 Logical equivalence ("≡") is equality of truth values.

+### Replacement

 In the simplest case, we have an equality that is known to be true that looks like